moodle/devdocs/general/development/process/testing/qa.md

 :::note

 - Add the label `new`
-- For tests which can’t be run on the QA testing site, such as ones where you need to check an email, label `test_server_required`.
+- For tests which can't be run on the QA testing site, such as ones where you need to check an email, label `test_server_required`.
 - For OAuth 2 tests and any other tests which require a client ID or secret to be entered, label `credentials_required`.
 - For issues which specifically mention in the testing instructions to test in different browsers, use the phrase: